 Early Childhood Education (License, M.S.E.)

-Working with young children and their families can be a pure blessing.
+The importance of the early years has become evident, and new positions in early childhood education have increased the number of opportunities available to those who wish to work with young children.
 Now you can get more involved by putting the best theories into practice to help children — and families — through our early childhood education graduate program.
-Your program will lead to a Master of Science in Education with a specialization in trans disciplinary early childhood education.
+Your program will lead to a Master of Science in Education with a specialization in transdisciplinary early childhood education.
 You will also be qualified for two Ohio Department of Education teaching licenses — the Early Childhood License and the Early Intervention Specialist License.

-Courses leading to the 4th/5th Generalist and three certificates (Leadership and Advocacy, Early Intervention (Birth to Three) and TESOL) are available.
+Courses leading to the 4th/5th Generalist and the Early Intervention certificates for infants and toddlers are available.

 Our program provides you with special and regular education coursework for a complete learning experience.
 You can pursue your master's degree and any or all certificate and licensure options in these areas.